poiyomi/PoiyomiDocs/README.md

 **In order to work on the website locally, you must install the [Node.js](https://nodejs.org/en) JavaScript runtime environment on your machine.** This is required in order to access the command-line package managers (such as npm) used in local development.

 Secondly, please install [Git](https://git-scm.com/)!
 This is so that you may run the commands and clone the repository into your local directory.
 You may also need to set up credentials in order to Pull and Push using SSH.
 Refer to Git and GitHub Documentation on how to use the command line!

-You can also use [Visual Studio Code](https://code.visualstudio.com/) with the proper plugins installed as it supports managing Source Control as well.
+It's recommended you use an IDE that supports Source Control such as [Visual Studio Code](https://code.visualstudio.com/) with the proper plugins installed so that things are easier to manage.

+**Ensure you have Forked this Repository before you edit!
+This is so that you can manage Source Control on your end.**

 ### Installation